ghmoon90/csCastUDPcsv/README.md

 usage : csUDPSendCsv.exe {data.csv} {dst ip address} {dst port}

+it transfers data.csv file through UDP data.csv should contain byte columns destination IP address is like 127.0.0.1 dst port is like 5299

 ## csCastSendCsv

 usage : csCastUDPCsv.exe {data.csv} {dst ip address} {dst port}

+it transfers data.csv file through UDP data.csv should contain data columns each column data type is defined in CastType.xml destination IP address is like 127.0.0.1 dst port is like 5299